joosthub/pytorch-nlp-tutorial-sf2017/docs/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - There are two options:
-   1. Only a laptop; on the first day, we will provide you with credentials and a URL to use an online computing resource (a JupyterHub instance) provided by O'Reilly.
+   1. **Using O'Reilly's online resources**.
+For this, you only needs a laptop; on the first day, we will provide you with credentials and a URL to use an online computing resource (a JupyterHub instance) provided by O'Reilly.
 You will be able to access Jupyter notebooks through this and they will persist until the end of the second day of training (September 18th).
 This option is not limited by what operating system you have.
 You will need to have a browser installed.
-   2. A laptop with the PyTorch environment set up.
+   2. **Setting everything up locally**.
+For this, you need a laptop with the PyTorch environment set up.
 This is only recommended if you want to have the environment locally or have a laptop with a GPU.
 (If you have trouble following the provided instructions or if you find any mistakes, please file an issue `here <https://github.com/joosthub/pytorch-nlp-tutorial-sf2017>`_.)
 This option is limited to Macs and Linux users only (sorry Windows users!).
+Be sure you check the `LOCAL_RUN_README.md <https://github.com/joosthub/pytorch-nlp-tutorial-sf2017/blob/master/LOCAL_RUN_README.md>`_.